Lay Trustee and Chair of the Trustee Board

 Dr Stephen Morley

-He is the past president of the London Toxicology Group and presently Chair of the Royal College of Pathologists Specialist Advisory Panel for Toxicology.
+He is the past president of the London Toxicology Group and presently Chair of the Royal College of Pathologists Specialty Advisory Committee on Toxicology.
 He set up the first UK clinical toxicology network in 2019.
 He was head of service for chemical pathology in Sheffield for almost 10 years and oversaw a full rationalisation of the service with purpose-built accommodation.
 More recently he has been Head of School for East Midlands Pathology, so has a broad understanding of the training requirements and workforce issues for both medical and non-medical staff in all clinical pathology specialties.

 Professor Mike Osborn